Quantum Error Correction for Beginners: Quantum errors: Cause and effect

-In this section we introduced the basic ideas of quantum errors and how they effect the success of a quantum algorithm.
-Section~\ref{sec:sec:decoherence} will return in a more focused manner to error models and how they relate to error correction in a quantum computer.
+In this section we have presented a very basic set of examples to explain some of the ideas of quantum errors and how they effect the success of a quantum algorithm.
+Section~\ref{sec:sec:decoherence} will return to a more realistic set of error models.
+For those interested in a more complete treatment of quantum errors we encourage readers to refer to~\cite{G97+,NC00,G00,KLABVZ02,S03+,G09}.

-\section{QEC, a good starting point: The 3-qubit code}
+\section{The 3-qubit code: a good starting point for quantum error correction}

-The 3-qubit bit-flip code is traditionally used as a basic introduction to the concept of Quantum Error Correction.
-However, it should be emphasized that the 3-qubit code {\em does not} represent a full quantum code.
-This is due to the fact that the code cannot simultaneously correct for both bit and phase flips (see section.~\ref{sec:sec:decoherence}), which is a sufficient condition for correcting errors for an arbitrary error mapping on a single qubit.
-This code is a standard repetition code which was extended by Shor~\cite{S95} to the full 9-qubit quantum code which was the first demonstration that QEC was possible.
+The 3-qubit bit-flip code is traditionally used as a basic introduction to the concept of quantum error correction.
+It should be emphasized that the 3-qubit code {\em does not} represent a full quantum code.
+This is due to the fact that the code cannot simultaneously correct for both bit and phase flips [Sec.~\ref{sec:sec:decoherence}].
+This code is a repetition code extended by Shor~\cite{S95} to construct the 9-qubit quantum code, demonstrating that QEC was possible.

-The 3-qubit code encodes a single logical qubit into three physical qubits with the property that it can correct for a single $\sigma_x \equiv X$ bit-flip error.
+The 3-qubit code encodes a single logical qubit into three physical qubits with the property that it can correct for a single, $\sigma_x$, bit-flip error.
 The two logical basis states $\ket{0}_L$ and $\ket{1}_L$ are defined as,

 such that an arbitrary single qubit state $\ket{\psi} = \alpha\ket{0} + \beta\ket{1}$ is mapped to,

 Fig.~\ref{fig:3qubit} illustrates the quantum circuit required to encode a single logical qubit via the initialization of two ancilla qubits and two CNOT gates.